West Side, Chicago

 There are a range of services available on the West Side, especially educational, cultural, and medical institutions.
-The University of Illinois at Chicago is on the West Side, as is the United Center, home to the Chicago Bulls and Chicago Blackhawks.
+The University of Illinois at Chicago is Near West Side, and further west the United Center, home to the Chicago Bulls and Chicago Blackhawks.
 One of the nation's largest urban medical districts, the Illinois Medical District, is on the West Side.
 Three of Chicago's largest parks, along with much of the city's boulevard system, are in this part of the city: Humboldt Park, Garfield Park, and Douglass Park.
 The West Side is very accessible by the interstate and public transportation via the Chicago Transit Authority's many bus routes, the Chicago 'L', the Metra commuter rail, and the Eisenhower Expressway.
 Additionally, Cook County Jail, the United States' largest single site jail, and the Homan Square facility, maintained by the Chicago Police Department, are both on the West Side.

 Boundaries

 As with the other sides of the city, there is no consensus as to the exact boundaries of the West Side.
 The city's annexation of land beyond the original western border at Wood Street gave way to the development of the West Side.
 The city legislature added more land in 1869 through the annexation of West Town area, and the rest of the area was absorbed in 1899 through the annexation of the Austin area.
 Before the 1909 re-numbering of Chicago's street addresses, all addresses west of the Chicago River were designated as "west," but this changed with the establishment of the address numbering system Chicago uses today.
 Madison Street is designated as the north-south axis and State Street as the east-west axis, but State Street is not included in and geographically very distant from the West Side.

 The most commonly referenced borders by officials that are assigned to the West Side are North Avenue to the north and 31st Street to the south.
 The western border is where the edge of the city meets the western suburbs of Oak Park and Cicero.
 These two suburbs border the communities of Austin, Lawndale, and Little Village.
 The eastern border is often the most disputed border by residents, real estate brokers, and city officials.
 While some will claim Western Avenue is the eastern border, those in the communities east of Western Avenue such as West Town, the Near West Side, and Pilsen have more historical and cultural ties to the West Side and the central, inner city area more so than to the North Side or South Side.
 In certain texts, the communities within West Town and Pilsen are grouped together as the Near Northwest Side and Near Southwest Side respectively.
 Therefore, using the Chicago River as an eastern border of the West Side becomes suitable.
-Regardless of how the boundaries are defined, the West Side is the smallest in area of the three sections of the city, with an area of 34.7 square miles.
+Regardless of how the boundaries are defined, the West Side is the smallest in area of the three sections of the city, with an area of approximately 34.7 square miles.